Akika404/ucws-singapore-hackathon-2026/README.md

 ---

+## What is lucky OS？

+Lucky OS is a one-stop startup Copilot application powered by AI Agents, comprehensively covering the full spectrum of business needs throughout the entire pre-establishment lifecycle.
+Through AI-driven automation, it significantly lowers the barriers for OPC (One-Person Company) and micro/small business entrepreneurs in areas such as information gathering, financial estimation, and business registration and legal formalities.
+By digitizing and automating frequent, complex scenarios, it eliminates the substantial time and financial costs associated with offline consulting and manual document preparation.

+The product incorporates four core functional modules, each fulfilling its dedicated role to form a complete startup loop:

+1. Business Registration Advisor: Collects essential information such as the user’s business type and intended registration location, and automatically generates a full-suite business registration plan, including step-by-step procedures and personalized recommendations.
+2. Startup Cost Estimator: A finance-specific AI Agent automatically breaks down the full scope of startup expenditures across all dimensions, quantifying detailed cost items like equipment, rent, labor, and permits, and delivers a scientific startup capital allocation plan.
+3. Incentive Policy Finder: A regional policy search Agent precisely matches the latest support documents—such as subsidies, tax incentives, and startup loans—based on the company’s registered location.
+It intelligently filters policies most relevant to the entrepreneur and maps out the application pathways.
+4. Legal Compliance & Contract Assistant: Features a built-in, cross-industry commercial contract template library covering common business scenarios.
+The AI outputs actionable compliance guidance for commercial operations and labor and employment matters.

+With its lightweight interaction design and autonomous AI computation as core strengths, Lucky OS offers aspiring entrepreneurs an end-to-end, low-cost digital startup solution.

 ## Why an Agent?

 Company registration is not a fixed checklist — every decision depends on the ones before it.
 The kind of business you describe affects whether you need pre-approval, which shapes your recommended company type, which influences registered capital, address, org structure, opening cost, and which subsidies you qualify for.